Flag of Belgium

 Noble Belgium, eternally beloved land,

-To you belong our hearts, our arms.
+To thee belong our hearts, our arms.

-By the pure blood that has flowed for you, fatherland,
+By the pure blood that has flowed for you, Fatherland,

-Great and beautiful you will always live,
+Great and beautiful you will live forever,

-and the eternal motto of your
+and the eternal motto of your unbreakable unity

 unbreakable unity will be: